scorpido74/azure-docs.nl-nl/articles/cognitive-services/LUIS/luis-tutorial-pattern.md

 |OrgChart-Manager|`Who will be Jill Jones manager in a month?`|
 |OrgChart-Manager|`Who will be Jill Jones manager on March 3?`|

 In elk van deze voorbeelden wordt gebruikgemaakt van een werkwoordsvorm, `was`, `is`, `will be`, evenals een datum, `March 3`, `now`, en `in a month`, die LUIS correct moet voorspellen.
-U ziet dat de laatste twee voor beelden in de tabel bijna dezelfde tekst gebruiken, `in` met `on`uitzonde ring van en.
+U ziet dat de laatste twee voor beelden in de tabel bijna dezelfde tekst gebruiken, met uitzonde ring van `in` en `on` .

 Voorbeeld sjabloon uitingen die deze optionele informatie toestaan: